-Performing quality engagements
+0. Performing quality engagements

 How an audit is conducted is as important as the result.
-KPMG in Central Asia partners and employees are expected to demonstrate certain key behaviors and follow certain policies and procedures in the performance of effective and efficient audits.
+KPMG AZSA partners and employees are expected to demonstrate certain key behaviors and follow certain policies and procedures in the performance of effective and efficient audits.

-8.1 Consulting where necessary
+8.1.
+Consulting where necessary8.1.1.
 Encouraging a culture of consultation

 KPMG encourages a strong culture of consultation that supports engagement teams at KPMG firms throughout their decision-making processes and is a fundamental contributor to audit quality.
-KPMG in Central Asia promotes a culture in which consultation is recognized as a strength and that encourages all KPMG professionals to consult on difficult or contentious matters.
+KPMG AZSA promotes a culture in which consultation is recognized as a strength and that encourages all KPMG professionals to consult on difficult or contentious matters.